 Pipeline calibration has been fully commissioned for most observing modes employed in previous cycles but about 20% of observing projects will still be calibrated manually using standard scripts (e.g., high frequency bands, full polarisation).
-The data processing will be done using a combination of the pipeline and manual analysis using CASA.
+Data processing is done using a combination of the pipeline and manual analysis using CASA.